District Nondiscrimination Policies

 Students who engage in discrimination, harassment, intimidation, bullying, or retaliation in violation of law, Board policy, or administrative regulation shall be subject to appropriate discipline, up to and including counseling, suspension, and/or expulsion.
 Any employee who permits or engages in prohibited discrimination, harassment, intimidation, bullying, or retaliation shall be subject to disciplinary action, up to and including dismissal.

-The following position is designated Coordinator for Nondiscrimination to handle complaints regarding discrimination, harassment, intimidation, or bullying, and to answer inquiries regarding the district's nondiscrimination policies:
+The following position is designated Coordinator for Nondiscrimination to handle complaints regarding discrimination, including Title IX, harassment, intimidation, or bullying, and to answer inquiries regarding the district's nondiscrimination policies:

 Robert A. Haley, Superintendent